 Leverage for sharing experiences

 To get some numerical perspective, check out this recent Customer Experience Report.
-It explains why small decreases in customers satisfaction can have a bigger impact than you’d expect.
+It explains why small decreases in customer satisfaction can have a bigger impact than you’d expect.
 Some quotes from that report:

 - Customer service is still the number one reason consumers recommend an organization, more than products or price.